 Outside Fashion.
 Fashion Photography: From the Studio to Exotic Lands (1900–1969) shows an extensive selection of vintage fashion photos and magazines drawn from the collection of the Palais Galliera, the City of Paris Fashion Museum.
 The exhibition is the result of a unique collaboration between Huis Marseille and the Palais Galliera.

-Outside Fashion is curated by Sylvie Lécallier, curator of photography at the Palais Galliera.
+Outside Fashion is curated by Sylvie Lécallier, head of the photography collection at the Palais Galliera.
 It will show about 150 photos by a variety of photographers from the period 1900–1969.
-Besides the above-mentioned Jean Moral and Henry Clarke the exhibition will include work by Louise Dahl-Wolfe, George Hoyningen-Huene, Henri Manuel, Paul Nadar, Reutlinger and Séeberger Frères.
-The couture they photographed came from such iconic fashion houses and designers as Balenciaga, Chanel, Dior, Fath, Hermès, Poiret and Schiaparelli.
-The photographs themselves were first published in specialized fashion magazines including Excelsior Modes, Fémina, Harper’s Bazaar, Le Jardin des Modes, Les Modes and Vogue, some original copies of which will also be on display.
+Besides the above-mentioned Jean Moral and Henry Clarke the exhibition will include work by Henri Manuel, Reutlinger, Séeberger Frères, Dorvyne, Egidio Scaioni and Willy Maywald.
+The couture they photographed came from such iconic fashion houses and designers as Balenciaga, Dior, Fath, Hermès, Poiret and Schiaparelli.
+The photographs themselves were first published in specialized fashion magazines including Excelsior Modes, Femina, Harper’s Bazaar, Le Jardin des Modes, Les Modes and Vogue, some original copies of which will also be on display.